DimitrisTzovanis/AI_message_reply_generator/README.md

 Afterwards I fed the messages to a 2-layered-gru RNN that generates a number of characters for each input

+To run this edit the Create_Dataset script and type the name of the folder with the json conversartion files

 #### It features 2 gru layers for better text generation

 It collects every 𝑆out(𝑙)𝑡 for each layer 𝑙 separately, and pass them to their respective layers as 𝑆in(𝑙)𝑡′ on the next iteration and in the same states variable, after the discrete co-ordinate value 𝑡′←𝑡 is advanced by the framework, to ensure that the invariant (𝑙) is conserved.